drew94591/forecasting_net_prophet/README.md

 # Forecasting Net Prophet
-This application analyzes the MercadoLibre's financial and company growth by predicting google search traffic and how it correlates to the price of the stock.
+This application analyzes [MercadoLibre's](https://investor.mercadolibre.com/investor-relations) financial and company growth by predicting google search traffic and how it correlates to the price of the stock.
 A Prophet forecast model is used to predict hourly user search traffic and any future company revenue.

 ---